-12 fun things to do in Siem Reap (besides Angkor Wat temples)
+19 super fun things to do in Siem Reap, Cambodia

 Cambodia

-There’s a long list of great attractions in Siem Reap.
 Luckily, it’s a fairly small town, so you can easily save yourself the expense and do your own Siem Reap city tour.
-Simply walk, rent a bike or get around by tuk-tuk.
+Simply walk, rent a bike, or get around by tuk-tuk.

-Visiting Angkor Wat temples is one of the best things to do in Cambodia.
-And take it from someone who’s been there twice: it’s a Cambodia must see!
+Angkor Wat is the top attraction in Cambodia.
+And take it from someone who’s been there twice: it’s worth visiting!

-Like I mentioned, I’ve written two separate posts on the temples, including how to go to Angkor Wat from Siem Reap.
+I’ve written two separate posts about the temples, including how to visit Angkor Wat from Siem Reap.
 Both those posts are ideal if you want to visit independently.

 To avoid a rip-off, remember to negotiate the price before getting in.